 Find your center in Bailey Park with a free outdoor yoga series held on the third Wednesday of every month at 6 p.m.
 Be sure to reserve your spot on the lawn as there’s a 200-person limit.

 Winston Junction Market

-In Winston-Salem’s Industry Hill District, don’t miss Winston Junction Market, an innovative makers’ market open most Saturdays.
+In Winston-Salem’s Industry Hill District, don’t miss Winston Junction Market, an innovative makers’ market open one Saturday each month.
 Winston Junction is a must-visit for local baked goods, wellness products, original woodwork items, live plants, and fresh meats.